Where to Stay: Stoke Park Country Club Spa and Hotel

 Originally known as Stoke Poges Golf Club, Harry Colt’s 27 hole complex is one of the U.K’s most desirable resorts.

-The course which opened for play in 1908 has a great claim to fame in that the 7th hole which is a stunning par 3 was, in fact, the inspiration of the 16th hole at Augusta National and is considered to be one of Colt’s finest holes.
+The course which opened for play in 1908 has a significant claim to fame in that the 7th hole which is a stunning par 3 was, in fact, the inspiration of the 16th hole at Augusta National and is considered to be one of Colt’s most adequate holes.

-The loops of Colt and Alison are the most favourable combination to play in modern-day, that being said the Lane Jackson 9 is hardly inferior.
+Colt and Alison’s loops are the most favourable combination to play in modern-day, that being said the Lane Jackson 9 is hardly inferior.

 Top 100 Golf Course

-The 300 acre Buckinghamshire 27 hole Championship course is one of, if not the finest parkland golf courses in the country, so much so Stoke Park was included in the world’s top 100 golf courses.
+The 300 acres Buckinghamshire 27 hole Championship course is one of, if not the finest parkland golf courses in the country, so much, so Stoke Park was included in the world’s top 100 golf courses.
 Our favourite hole on the course is the 15th on the Alison circuit of the course.
-Incredible framing of the hole with the lake and church behind.
-Then you turn round after your tee shot to see the famous mansion clubhouse which has been used in modern movie classics like Layercake and Bridget Jones Diary, you’ll often see Ferraris and Bentleys parked up out front.
-There really are very few venues in the world that ooze as much class as Stoke Park.
+Great framing of the hole with the lake and church behind.
+Then you turn round after your tee shot to see the famous mansion clubhouse used in modern movie classics like Layercake and Bridget Jones Diary, you’ll often see Ferraris and Bentleys parked up out front.
+There are very few venues in the world that ooze as much class as Stoke Park.